scav/micros-baseimage/newrelic-extensions/README.md

 This folder contains custom instrumentation rules for newrelic.
 Can be used to e.g. exclude certain methods from beeing instrumented.
+Make sure the different xml-files have different extension name-tags.